BBai-Tips/bbai/CONVENTIONS.md

 - Create LLM provider abstraction layer
 - Implement pipelines for common conversations
 - Use embeddings for vector similarity for code chunks
+- Refer to NEW_TOOL.md for guidelines on creating new AI tools
+- Implement robust error handling and input validation for all AI tools
+- Ensure proper integration of new tools with the LLMToolManager
+- Consider different types of tools (file manipulation, data retrieval, system command) and their specific requirements

 ## Deployment
 - Support multiple package managers (brew, npm, cargo)